-Sheep’s milk comes primarily from the central and northern regions of the country, such as Castilla-León, Castilla-La Mancha, the Basque country, and Navarre.
+Sheep’s milk comes primarily from the central and northern regions of the country, such as Castilla-León, Castilla-La Mancha, the Basque Country, and Navarre.
 Sheep’s milk is mainly used to make cured cheeses.

 This is a tangy sharp cheese from the province of Zamora, in the Northwestern area of the Castilla-Leon region.
-This area is known for high-quality sheep production.
+This area is known for its high-quality sheep production.
 It has a crumbly texture and a flavor similar to mild aged cheddar.
 The rind is moldy and grayish and the cheese has small holes or none at all.

 A snow-white moist, lightly-salted, fresh cheese from the province of Burgos, in Northern Spain.
 It is generally made with sheep’s milk but can be made from cow’s milk, as well.
 It is not a fatty cheese since it is made from partially skimmed milk and has a very mild flavor.
 Since it is a fresh cheese, not cured, it is made to be eaten soon after being made.
 Mixed with honey and nuts, or dried fruit, it becomes a fabulous dessert.
 It can also be mixed in salads or used in making cheesecakes.